salemon/robotic_chess_player/README.md

 **Please keep the format and adjust the values if a new chessboard is used.
 Remember, the unit is in meters.**
 * The process of getting the proper compensation value will be elaborated in the **Usage** section

-### 5. Setting up the UR5e installation file
-The UR5e robot in MACS lab has already configured robot installation file that works with Hand-E gripper and ROS.
-If you want to create a new installation, do the following:

-* Go to installation tab (ref: UR5e user manual, section 16), configure the robot mounting, TCP and anyting that is revelent.
-* Configure the Ethernet IP for the robot.
-This IP will be used by robot ROS drive.
-Please note, the IP for your robot and PC should be in the same subnet.
-* Install the Robotiq hand-E urcaps.
-Refer to the hand-e user manual for detailed steps.
-* Finally, save the current installation files.

 # Usage
 ## Start the entire system
 ### 1. Bring up the UR5e robot driver in lab B012
 * Power on the robot, with the robot's base mounted on the workspace's surface.
-Load the installation program on the robot's polyscope.
+Load the installation program,`right_arm_ros_upright.installation`, on the robot's polyscope.
+For more detail information about how to load or create a new installation file, please check [Universal Robot e-Series User Manual, section 21, file manager](https://s3-eu-west-1.amazonaws.com/ur-support-site/40974/UR5e_User_Manual_en_US.pdf)
 * Open a terminal and initiate the driver by following the manual: [Running Universal_Robots_ROS_Driver in a separate machine](https://github.com/macs-lab/lab_doc/wiki/Running-Universal_Robots_ROS_Driver-in-a-separate-machine).
 * Run the external control program (external_control.urp) on the robot.
 Back to the terminal, you should see message similar to `robot is ready to receive control command`.
 If the polyscope does not have the external_control.urp in the folder, follow this instruction: [Installing a URCap on a e-Series robot](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md)